Jarlotee/somnium/docs/rules/combat/index.md

 4. **Start a new round:** continue until the conflict is resolved, the last to act in the prior round picks the first to act in the new round (including themselves).
 5. **Change it up:** You can elect to interrupt at the end of a turn by spending a fate point or taking damage, if you have not yet acted that round.

+## Taking a turn

+Each character can move and take a single action on their turn.

+Using a ranged weapon or ability typically requires the character to remain in place.
+Depending on the terrain they may use up to 50% of their regular movement.

 ## Attacking